 Group Size: 1-4 people maximum

-Experiences: Traveling Spoon offers three experiences: meal with a local (lunch or dinner); cooking and meal with a local; or shop in a market or take a garden tour, cook and eat with a local.
+Experiences: Traveling Spoon offers three experiences: lunch or dinner with a host; cooking and meal with a local host; or shopping in a market or a garden tour, cooking and dining experience.

 Length: Ranges from 1.5 hours – 5+ hours depending on the experience selected

-Whether in India, Japan, Vietnam, Greece, Turkey or Bali Traveling Spoon’s mission is not only to connect travelers with local home cooks—it is to use the power of food to expand your world.
+Whether in Paris, London, India, Japan, Vietnam, Greece, Turkey or Bali—Traveling Spoon’s mission is not only to connect travelers with local home cooks, it is to use the power of food to expand everyone’s world.